Reverse proxy

 There are technical requirements and considerations to take into account before beginning to set up a reverse proxy.

-A system administrator on the customer’s side should be involved early on, and the settings for a proxy should be tested on a child environment before a site launch.
+A system administrator on the customer’s side should be involved early on, and the settings for a proxy should be tested on a non-production environment before a site launch.
 A sufficient amount of time—typically at least two weeks—should be allocated for thorough testing.

 /docs